 2. CONCLUSION OF THE CONTRACTS

-d) Q CELLS reserves the right to make changes even after sending the order confirmation, provided that these changes do not contradict the order confirmation or the specifications of the Buyer.
-The Buyer shall accept any further changes suggested by Q CELLS as far as these can be reasonably expected of him.
+d.
+Qcells reserves the right to make changes even after sending the order confirmation, provided that these changes do not contradict the order confirmation or the specifications of the Buyer.
+The Buyer shall accept any further changes suggested by Qcells as far as these can be reasonably expected.

 3. PRICES AND TERMS OF PAYMENT

-d) The Buyer is only entitled to set-off rights and rights of retention if his counterclaims have been established as final and absolute, are undisputed or have been acknowledged by Q CELLS.
+d.
+The Buyer is only entitled to set-off rights and rights of retention if its counterclaims have been established as final and absolute, are undisputed or have been acknowledged by Qcells.

-a) Delivery dates and periods shall be agreed in writing between the Buyer and Q CELLS for each order.
-The delivery periods shall start upon conclusion of the contract, unless otherwise agreed with Q CELLS.
-If changes to the contract are agreed in writing subsequently, it may also be necessary to agree upon a new delivery date or period.
+a.
+Delivery dates and periods shall be agreed in writing between the Buyer and Qcells for each order.
+Delivery periods shall commence upon conclusion of the contract unless otherwise agreed with Qcells.
+If changes to the contract are agreed in writing subsequently, it may also be necessary to agree a new delivery date or period.

-c) In case that the Buyer is in delay with any payment obligation or in case that he violates any other essential contractual obligation, Q CELLS reserves the right to terminate the respective delivery or deliveries.
+c.
+In case that the Buyer is in delay with any payment obligation or in case that it violates any other essential contractual obligation, Qcells reserves the right to terminate the respective delivery or deliveries.

-g) Should the Buyer get into default of acceptance, Q CELLS shall be entitled to claim compensation for the loss incurred; upon the occurrence of default of acceptance, the risk of accidental loss or accidental deterioration of the Goods shall pass to the Buyer.
+g.
+Should the Buyer default on acceptance, Qcells shall be entitled to claim compensation for the loss incurred; upon the occurrence of default of acceptance, the risk of accidental loss or accidental deterioration of the goods shall pass to the Buyer.